WSWhitehouse/my-first-vulkan-engine/README.md

 2. Run the premake5 command for the IDE / Build System, for example `premake5 vs2019` which will generate Visual Studio 2019 project files.
 You only need to re-run premake when adding/removing files to the project.

 ### Building
-1. Build the `Generate-Assets` project.
-This will move the assets to the target directory.
-2. Build the application project, which is named the same as the `AppName` field in the premake files (see [Customising Your Application](#customising-your-application) above).
+Build the application project, which is named the same as the `AppName` field in the premake files (see [Customising Your Application](#customising-your-application) above).
+This will automatically build the engine and its dependencies.
+Building in the `Release` configuration will process the assets folder and copy it into the target directory along with the application executable; the `Debug` configuration uses the assets folder in the root of the project and doesn't copy it to the target directory.
+So when distributing your application make sure you use the release configuration that includes the assets.

 ---